 - The lifestyle of one or both parents;

 - Balancing the financial support of the children.

 Sometimes a non-standard possession schedule is a double-edged sword.
 On one hand it should fairly satisfy the needs and abilities of each parent based upon their schedules today.
 On the other hand, life changes occur and many people find themselves needing an alternative schedule.
 If both parents lack the flexibility to change their schedules then some problematic situations can arise.
-A lot of money and agony may go into modifyng the possession schedule.
-Before adopting any possession order the parents should really think through all of the facets of that arrangement.
+A lot of money and agony may go into modifying the possession schedule.
+Before adopting any possession order the parents should really think through the arrangement and talk to a family law attorney.